President's Column

 To give a quick update on items mentioned last month, our WSC 2021 scientific program received over 200 proposals for invited sessions, and over 50 proposals for short courses were submitted for our upcoming summer and winter schools in statistics.

-Virtual WSC 2021 preparation is ongoing with the finalization of the platform to host the congress being a main focus in the near term.
+Virtual WSC 2021 preparation is ongoing with the finalisation of the platform to host the congress being a main focus in the near term.
 The Scientific Program Committee is now looking to build an exciting program with rich opportunities to learn and to engage with colleagues from around the world.
 We are an international statistical organization and our conference will reflect this as evidenced by our plans to have a variety of different time blocks for streaming live content during the congress.

 ISI is an organization that continues to evolve with the times as evidenced by our experimenting with new conference structures including an inverted model where some presentations will be viewed off-line and the synchronous congress session will focus on interaction among the session presenters and the audience.